How to Learn Japanese through YouTube

 Although not as well known as the others on this list, Hikosaemon from New Zealand has been producing videos for more than 10 years and was the first person I followed on Youtube who talked about Japan.
 He often dives into recent news in Japan and gives his two cents on Japanese culture and behavior.
 If you are looking for insight from someone who has lived in Japan more than 20 years and speaks excellent Japanese and is very knowledgeable, he is the person to follow.
 The videos are not boring and are a good choice for those bored with surface level analysis that you feel after tons of interviews.

 The next YouTuber is for advanced level Japanese students.
+This is great for learning Advanced Japanese through YouTube.
 He is actually Korean and makes videos in Japanese teaching Koreans how to learn Japanese.
 He also spends a lot of time creating videos talking about Japan from a Korean context and compares the two cultures.

 Videos on Japanese vocabulary, grammar, etc